marcellintacite/kreator/README.md

 - **`sidepanel/`**: This directory contains the files for the side panel interface.
   - **`index.html`**: The main HTML file for the side panel.
   - **`index.css`**: The stylesheet for the side panel.
-  - **`index.js`**: The JavaScript file that handles the logic for the side panel, including communication with the Gemini API.
+  - **`index.js`**: The JavaScript file that handles the logic for the side panel, including communication with the Firebase AI Logic.
   - **`firebase.js`**: This file contains the Firebase configuration and initialization code.
 - **`images/`**: This directory contains the icons for the extension.
 - **`welcome.html`**: A welcome page for new users.